Uptown Theatre (Chicago): Preservation advocacy

-A diverse advocacy group of friends, neighbors, historians, and theatre enthusiasts, Friends of the Uptown, founded in 1998, supports restoring the venue to its position as an entertainment and economic asset for the Uptown neighborhood.
-A 2006 documentary by filmmakers John Pappas and Michael Bisberg, Uptown: Portrait of a Palace, published by Compass Rose, explores the history of the Uptown Theatre and why the largest and one of the most elaborate theatres in the nation has been left vacant since 1981.
+Friends of the Uptown, founded in 1998, is a diverse advocacy group of friends, neighbors, historians, and theatre enthusiasts that supports restoring the venue to its position as an entertainment and economic asset for the Uptown neighborhood.

+A 2006 documentary by filmmakers John Pappas and Michael Bisberg, Uptown: Portrait of a Palace, published by Compass Rose, explores the history of the theater and why the largest and one of the most elaborate movie palaces in the country has been vacant since 1981.
 Historic photos are juxtaposed with recent film footage to show how the building has survived the past 80 years.
-The documentary uses interviews with eight sources close to the theatre, including Alderman Mary Ann Smith; local business owner Ric Addy; Rene Rabiella, whose father once owned the theatre; Andy Pierce, volunteer and founding member of Friends of the Uptown; Bob Boin, a volunteer engineer; Dave Syfczak, caretaker; Joanne Asala and Robert Calhoun, theatre activists and co-founders of a history Web site; and Joseph DuciBella, founding member of the Theatre Historical Society and author of Theatres of Chicago, to highlight the plight of historic architecture across the country.
-The film premiered at the Portage Theatre in Chicago in June 2006 and has been featured on WTTW, Chicago's public television station.
+The film premiered at the Portage Theatre in Chicago in June 2006 and has been featured on Chicago's public television station WTTW.
 Uptown: Portrait of a Palace won in the "Best Documentary" category at the 11th Annual Flicker Fest.

+The documentary includes interviews with a number of sources close to the theatre: Alderman Mary Ann Smith; local business owner Ric Addy; Rene Rabiella, whose father once owned the theatre; Andy Pierce, volunteer and founding member of Friends of the Uptown; volunteer engineer Bob Boin; caretaker Dave Syfczak; Joanne Asala and Robert Calhoun, theatre activists and co-founders of a history Web site; and Joseph DuciBella, founding member of the Theatre Historical Society and author of Theatres of Chicago, to highlight the plight of historic architecture across the country.

-The preservation group Landmarks Illinois named the Uptown Theatre on their list of "Ten Most Endangered Historic Places" in 1996, 2001, 2010, and 2014.
+The preservation group Landmarks Illinois included the Uptown on their list of "Ten Most Endangered Historic Places" in 1996, 2001, 2010, and 2014.

+On August 16, 2025, in honor of the building's 100th anniversary, an Uptown Community Portrait was shot in front of the theater as a re-creation of the building's 1925 grand opening photo.